w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 Once defined your project:

 1. Send me an email to discuss the details of your project
-  - ~300 words, including the datasets description (and a link to the source), and the main challenges to face
+  - ~300 words, including the datasets description (and a link to the source) and the main challenges
   - The dataset must require some pre-processing
 1. After my approval, register the group (2 people at maximum) and project here: [https://forms.gle/T1hynSuu6LpRGtjw8](https://forms.gle/T1hynSuu6LpRGtjw8)
 1. Now you can start your project on Google Colab